 The Confucius Institute at the University of Canterbury aims to bring understanding and appreciation of Chinese culture and language to our local community - the South Island of New Zealand.
 We have a range of programmes designed to enhance cross-cultural understanding, which we offer both to students and to the general public.

 Mandarin Language Assistants (MLAs) are postgraduate students from China who come to New Zealand for 1 – 3 years to teach Chinese in New Zealand schools.
-This year, there are 40 Mandarin Language Assistants and three Mandarin teachers employed by the Confucius Institute at the University of Canterbury teaching Chinese.
-The MLAs typically live with school families and help students to increase their Mandarin language ability and run or teach cultural activities.
+This year, there are 42 Mandarin Language Assistants and three Mandarin teachers employed by the Confucius Institute at the University of Canterbury teaching Chinese.
+The MLAs typically live with local families and help students to increase their Mandarin language ability and run or teach cultural activities.
 The programme was signalled in the Free Trade Agreement signed between China and New Zealand in 2008.
 The agreement allowed for teachers to come from China to help teach Mandarin in New Zealand.

 The role of MLAs